What would happen if marketers stopped thinking like marketers?

 We are all storytellers.
 It’s part of being human.

-So, share your stories on your website and captivate your audience.
+So, share your stories on your website, in your newsletter, and on social media.

 Because stories help us to connect.